 Moore’s responsibilities include the management of the day-to-day communications and public relations efforts for the men’s basketball team and contributes to UK’s social media presence, which is regarded as one of the best in the country.

-She spent six seasons as the coordinator of men’s basketball game-day media operations.
+She spent eight seasons as the coordinator of men’s basketball game-day media operations.
 Under that role, Moore supervised the game-day table crew, all athletic communications and public relations game-day staff and oversees the credentialing for home games in Rupp Arena.